dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 I hope you got it right.
 If not, don't worry.
 Just keep learning and practicing and you'll get there!

-Once you saved the changes, you can check your terminal which keeps track of the files changes and runs test command and you'll see a whopping 100% test coverage!
+Once you save the changes, you can check your terminal which keeps track of the files changes and runs the test command and you'll see a whopping 100% test coverage!

 ![Screenshot of get pagination items function complete test coverage](/images/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests/get-pagination-items-test-coverage-complete.png)